DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Ensure that dependency definitions are copied correctly to allow for runtime checks.
 - **Dependencies:**
-  Depends on Backend API Story 5.1 and Checklist Item Template API (Story 3.1).
+  Depends on Story 5.1 and Checklist Item Template API (Story 3.1).

----

 ### Story 5.3: Frontend UI for Managing Checklist Item Instance States
-- **Type:** Frontend Story
 - **As a** user, **I want** to update the state of checklist items (e.g., mark them as complete or not required), **so that** I can track task progress accurately.
 - **Design / UX Consideration:**
   Use GDS checkboxes, radio buttons, or toggles; disable interactions if dependencies are not met, and display inline guidance (using GDS inset text).